sokaluis/react-core-library/src/hooks/README.md

 ## useScript

-Hook to allow you load scripts
+Hook to allow you load scripts async

+## useDeepCompareEffect

+Hook that deeply compare dependencies that we pass